jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

         "doc" : "ex1bis",
         "n" : 3,

-Various data: a plain language descrpition,  the name of the file that will contain the colourised document  and the timestamps for creation, last update and validation.
+Various data: a plain language description,  the name of the file that will contain the colourised document  and the timestamps for creation, last update and validation.